-Over the past 27 years, the New York City School Construction Authority (SCA) has located, designed, and constructed, the most cutting edge educational and recreational facilities for the more than one million New York City public school students.
-The SCA has provided nearly 250,000 new school seats, not including Temporary Classroom Units (TCUs), to New York City students, opened the nation’s largest free Universal Pre-Kindergarten (UPK) network providing over 7,700 seats under the Mayor’s UPK initiative and protected, repaired and upgraded over 1,800 schools in over 1,400 school buildings with nearly 12,000 capital improvement projects.
+Over the past three decades, the New York City School Construction Authority (SCA) has located, designed, and constructed the most cutting edge educational and recreational facilities for New York City public school students.
+Since its creation, the SCA has provided more than 280,000 new school seats for New York City students, which includes the nation’s largest free Universal Pre-Kindergarten (UPK) network with approximately 11,000 seats under the Mayor’s UPK and 3-K initiatives.
+In addition, the SCA has protected, repaired and upgraded over 1,800 schools in over 1,400 school buildings, half of which are over 60 years old.

 Our record has been exemplary and is always improving.
 The SCA has constructed an unprecedented number of schools and additions and completed thousands of capital improvement projects.
 In December 2021, the SCA completed upgrades to electrical infrastructure in order to provide air conditioning (A/C) for every classroom in New York City, one year ahead of schedule.